bruceravel/SCFtests/README.md

 ----------

 NiO was chosen as the second example because it constitutes the smallest added complexity compared to copper.
-NiO is a rocksalt structure, so it is highly ordered and the local configuration around the Ni atom is very well known.
+NiO is a rock salt structure, so it is highly ordered and the local configuration around the Ni atom is very well known.
 With an oxygen ligand, there should be some charge transfer.